Career : 1972 - 1985

 Parkin knew the key to victory over Hawthorn was to limit the influence of their champion Leigh Matthews, and the man he turned to was Curly Austin.
 Barely five minutes into the game however, Matthews crashed through Austin and knocked him senseless.
 After being revived on the field, Curly refused to be taken off.
 He ran back to his position, chested Matthews with an attitude that said; “is that the best you can do?” then proceeded to cut the Hawks’ gun forward out of the game.
 Carlton won by five goals, Austin won the Blues’ Best Player award, and looked forward confidently to another Grand Final appearance – at least until midway through the next morning’s training run.

-During one of the drills that Sunday, Curly was accidentally kicked in the thigh by team-mate Frank Marchesani.
-Deep bruising appeared, and by Tuesday afternoon it was obvious that Austin wouldn’t be playing.
+During one of the drills that Sunday morning after the preliminary final (a 'friendly' game of soccer), Curly was accidentally kicked in the thigh by Blues team-mate Frank Marchesani, Austin was playing as the goalkeeper to keep him out of harms way!!!
+Deep bruising appeared, and by Tuesday afternoon it was obvious that Austin wouldn’t be playing, despite this Austin was still named in the team on a half back-flank to take on the Tigers!
 On Grand Final day he was laid up in a hospital bed, as Carlton – led magnificently by captain Mike Fitzpatrick and ‘The Dominator;’ Wayne Johnston - upset the Tigers to win the Blues’ fourteenth Premiership.
 As a testament to the club’s regard for Curly, coach Parkin and a group of senior players made his hospital ward their first destination after the game, taking the Premiership Cup along with them.

 That was to be Austin’s last chance at further Premiership glory.
 Nevertheless, he continued playing consistent and reliable football for three more seasons before retiring as a player after Carlton’s early exit from the 1985 Finals.
 After hanging up his boots, Curly moved on to coaching.
 He joined the match committee at Footscray in 1986 under Mick Malthouse, and took the Bulldog Reserves to a flag in 1988.
 The following year he was appointed senior coach at Fitzroy for two years, and in 1994-95 he was in charge of the Victorian State of Origin team.
 He then accepted a position with the AFL in talent identification, and travelled on the first trip to Ireland with an Under 17 Australian team.
 Along with Kevin Sheehan, he modified and further developed the TAC Cup and draft camp pathway for elite junior footballers, while acting as an advisor on the draft and the trading in general.